This unfortunate emperor suffered an imaginative death in 260 CE

 King Shapur had already proven to be a more than formidable foe to earlier emperors.
-He killed one Roman emperor, Emperor Gordian I, in the 244 CE Battle of Misiche and invaded deep into Roman lands.
-He maneuvered his way toward the Dead Sea, occupying Armenia, and his Persian forces also pressed their way toward the shores of the Mediterranean Sea, capturing the city of Antioch in 252 CE.
+He killed one Roman emperor, Emperor Gordian I, in the Battle of Misiche (c.
+244) and invaded deep into Roman lands.
+He maneuvered his way toward the Black Sea, occupying Armenia, and his Persian forces also pressed their way toward the shores of the Mediterranean Sea, capturing the city of Antioch in 252.

 King Shapur I kept Emperor Valerian close.
 While the other captured Romans were forced to build structures and monuments for Shapur, Valerian, himself, was put to a different use.
 Emperor Valerian had the unfortunate fate of actually being a tool for King Shapur I—more specifically a stepping stool.
 When the Persian King decided to take his horse for a ride, he would send for Emperor Valerian, who would be forced onto to his hands and knees, allowing Shapur to mount his horse, using Valerian’s back as a platform.
 Understandably, Valerian tired of being stepped on by others, so the powerless emperor offered to pay a ransom to secure his own release.
 That question of ransom would prove to be a fatal mistake for Valerian.